dbu9/sciencechronicle.org/content/en/news/common-ancestry-transitional-evolution-fossil-similarities/index.md

 - Prothero, D.R.
 (2007). *Evolution: What the Fossils Say and Why It Matters*.
 Columbia University Press.
 This book offers insights into the fossil record and its importance for understanding evolutionary processes.
 - Ridley, M. (2004). *Evolution*.
 Blackwell Publishing.
 Ridley's text is another foundational resource that covers various aspects of evolutionary theory, including sexual selection, speciation, and evolutionary genetics.

+---

+This article answers the question:

+*"Scientists notice structural similarities between fossils of a land animal and an aquatic organism.
+They know the similarities are not a result of the two organisms having to adapt to similar environments.
+What can they attribute the structural similarities to?"*